-Impetigo is one of the most common reasons that school-age children require medical treatment, and for a good reason.
 Impetigo is a contagious infection that is spread by people of all ages, either through contact with an infected person or by bacteria left behind by the infected person.
 Most cases of impetigo are treated and resolved quickly, although untreated impetigo can result in complications and may take up to a month to heal on its own.
 To properly protect yourself and your children from impetigo, it is important to know the answers to these frequently asked questions.

 Impetigo is a bacterial skin infection that is very common.
 It is also extremely contagious and quickly spreads.
 Especially among children.
 Although impetigo often looks like a very frightening and severe condition, it is typically mild and quickly resolved with treatment.
 Usually, impetigo begins in small cuts or rashes, taking advantage of breaks in the skin.
 However, it can also infect healthy skin.
 Infections that occur through other injuries, like cuts and bites, are considered secondary impetigo, while primary impetigo occurs on unbroken skin.
 Impetigo occurs everywhere around the world and affects people of all socioeconomic statuses.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.